 Also, with PCO air purifiers you do not need to replace filters frequently.
 A typical PCO purifier has a reactor chamber which lasts for about 2-3 years before you need to replace it and when its replacement time it's as easy as inserting an ink cartridge in a printer.

-A PCO air purifier I have been eyeing for the longest time is the Airocide air purifier.
+A PCO air purifier I have been eyeing for the longest time is the Airocide air purifier (check it out at Amazon).
 I have heard too many good things about this one and it's just a matter of time before I get it.
 Other air purifiers that can deal with tobacco smoke include ionic/electrostatic air purifiers and ozone generators but because these produce a dangerous by-product called ozone I generally suggest for people to stay away from them.

 All in all, for cigar and cigarette smoke, stick to either a HEPA purifier with an activated carbon filter or a PCO air purifier and you can’t go wrong.
 You will find devices called smoke eaters, especially for cigars but this is just a special name for air purifiers specifically designed to deal with smoke and most of them are essentially activated carbon HEPA filters with the exception of vaping smoke eaters which I discuss in the vaping section.

 The only other important factor to consider here is room size.
 Go with a PCO air purifier for a home with really large rooms and spaces to cover and go with a HEPA purifier for small apartments and homes with rooms that have an area that is less than 1000 sq. ft.
 This is a general principle you can apply when considering an air purifier for all the other types of smoke pollution.